 The Company holds definite and indefinite-lived intangible assets.
-As of December 31, 2022, the indefinite-lived intangible assets consist of two trade names, arising from the acquisitions of Hawk Parent and MPI.
-As of December 31, 2021, the indefinite-lived intangible assets consist of five trade names, arising from the acquisitions of Hawk Parent, MPI, BillingTree, Kontrol and Payix.
+As of December 31, 2023, the indefinite-lived intangible assets consist of one trade name, arising from the acquisitions of Hawk Parent.
+As of December 31, 2022, the indefinite-lived intangible assets consist of two trade names, arising from the acquisitions of Hawk Parent and Media Payments.